FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 The completed application will include a public page that allows users to either sign up or login via FusionAuth, as well as a private page where they will be able to view profile information once they’ve logged in using OpenID Connect.
 Additionally, users will be able to log out and view the public page.

-If you’d prefer to skip ahead and take a look at the code, you can view it [here](https://github.com/ritza-co/nextjs-fusionauth-passwordless).
+If you’d prefer to skip ahead and take a look at the code, [view it here](https://github.com/FusionAuth/fusionauth-example-nextjs-magic-links).

 ## Prerequisites